 The researchers also recorded sperm count and sperm mobility, meaning how energetically the little mice swimmers flailed under the microscope.
 They found that the mice fed the highest concentration of durian had both higher concentrations and activity level.

 A follow-up study attempted to isolate the compound causing all the mice machismo.
 The researchers compared plain old durian extract to the effect of the compound 3-β-hydroxy-21-Normethyl-19-vinylidenylursane.
 It's unclear how they chose to study that particular compound out of durian's 60-some-odd active compounds.
-It's also unclear what exactly 3-β-hydroxy-21-Normethyl-19-vinylidenylursane is, but the conclusion is that that particular compound is not what gives durian it's magic masculating powers.
+It's also unclear what exactly 3-β-hydroxy-21-Normethyl-19-vinylidenylursane is but the conclusion is that the compound is not what gives durian it's magical masculating powers.

 The researchers suggest that the source of the durian's kingship is its the sterol content, which "increase the steroidogenesis and elevate androgen levels which results in the observed effect."
 In more interesting words, all you male durian freaks are doping.